ideas42ventures/gatsby-react-template/README.md

   Your website name
 </h1>

+## About this template

+Technology choices:
+- Gatsby, React, Netlify
+- eslint
+- Jest for unit testing
+- cypress for end to end tests

 ## Creating a repository from this template

-This repo uses Gatsby, React, and Netlify.

 1. Follow [Github instrcutions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for creating a repo from a template
 1. [Link your Netlify account](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)

-## 🚀 Quick start
+## 🚀 Development Quick start

 1. **Prerequisites**
     - Install yarn. `npm install --global yarn`